 How to Adjust Your Schedule When Rain Does the Work for You

-Keeping a brief note on your phone about how much rain fell each week helps you spot patterns over time and adjust your schedule with more confidence as the season progresses.
+Log weekly rainfall on your phone.
+Over time, you will spot patterns and adjust your schedule with more confidence as the season progresses.

 Conclusion

 Getting garden watering right is less about following a strict rule and more about learning to read the signals your plants and soil give you.
-Every factor covered here, whether season, soil type, growth stage, or rainfall, connects back to one practical question: Does my garden need water right now?
+Every factor covered here — season, soil type, growth stage, rainfall — connects back to one question: does my garden need water right now?

-The fastest way to answer that question accurately is the finger test.
+The fastest way to answer that accurately is the finger test.
 Start there.
 Check the soil before every watering session until it becomes second nature.
-From that foundation, layer in the seasonal adjustments, the soil-specific guidance, and the time-saving habits described throughout this article.
+From that foundation, add the seasonal adjustments, soil-specific guidance, and time-saving habits covered in this article.

 Ready to take the next step?
-Head back to the main guide on how to start a small backyard garden with no experience for everything else you need to get your garden growing well from the beginning.
+Head back to the main guide on how to start a small backyard garden with no experience for the full step-by-step process.